chrisbanes/tivi/README.md

 ## Android development

-Tivi is an app which attempts to use the latest cutting edge libraries and tools.
+Tivi is an app that attempts to use the latest cutting edge libraries and tools.
 As a summary:

  * Entirely written in [Kotlin](https://kotlinlang.org/)
  * Uses [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html) throughout.